A funding option for low- and moderate-income borrowers

 - Increase their homeownership opportunities with a flexible secondary financing option.

-- Use various sources for a down payment, closing costs and financing costs, prepaids and rehabilitation costs.
+- Use various sources for a down payment, closing and financing costs and prepaid costs.

 Visit The Learning Center for live and recorded web conferences, access to classroom-style workshops and self-study tools – all designed to help you stay competitive, serve more borrowers and make it easier to do business with us.